 Leads Club - Thursday Co-Ed Luncheon

 Join us for our weekly business networking luncheon where you will meet other business owners working together to build their businesses.
-Our speakers will be Nick Ulrich of Santa Barbara Axxess and Ann Zafiratos of Prudential Realty.
+Our speakers will be Tom Bream of Bream Accounting and Tax Service and Nellie Thart of Mary Kay Cosmetics.
 Please contact Cheryl Ebner of Santa Barbara Virtual Assistants at 968-1282 with questions or to R.S.V.P.

 Event Details